Miller Estate Law, PLC

 Flat Rate Billing

 I know how much clients value transparency and the ability to plan appropriately for major expenses.
 That is why I offer estate planning clients a flat fee option for my services.
-After an initial free consultation, I will be able to quote you a flat fee based on your particular needs.
+After an initial consultation, I will be able to quote you a flat fee based on your particular needs.
+The cost of the consultation is $125 for half an hour, which will be credited toward your overall fee should you choose to work with me.

 Suzanna Miller, Esq.